vamise/nft-marketplace/rust/metaplex/program/README.md

 ## Source

-The Metaplex Program's source is available on [github](https://github.com/vamise/nft-marketplace)
+The NFT Marketplace Program's source is available on [github](https://github.com/vamise/nft-marketplace)

 There is also an example Rust client located at